williaz/TechRefresher/Core_Spring.md

   - lifecycle(callback)
   - with @Qualifier, @Profile, @Scope, @Lazy, @DependsOn, @Primary, @Order
+    - @Profile({"p1", "production & (us-east | eu-central)", "!p2"}): You cannot mix the & and | operators without using parentheses.
+    - Your target beans can implement the org.springframework.core.Ordered interface or use the @Order or standard @Priority annotation if you want items in the array or list to be sorted in a specific order.
+    - @Priority not on method level
+    - @Order
+      - class or method level
+      - may influence priorities at injection points, but not influence singleton startup order
   - @Component: implicit
 - @Value
   - at the field or method/constructor parameter level